How to Choose and Implement the Right Internal Search for Your Website

 Corporate websites are full of compelling, relevant, and searchable information — from product descriptions to location pages to blog posts.
 But many times companies place all of their emphasis on their search engine results rankings and overlook the importance of internal search capabilities within their websites.

 The ability to internally search a company's website offers a better overall user experience, critical insights on content, and feedback on optimal site organization.
-And what’s even more important - up to 30% of online website visitors use a site search box when it’s offered.
+And what's even more important — studies show that 40-50% of website visitors will use a site's search function when available, with this number increasing significantly for e-commerce sites.

 So, how easily can visitors find information on your website?
 As a site grows more substantial with more resources, content, and blog posts, it becomes harder for visitors to find the content most relevant to them.
 For example, a financial brokerage firm can post a large amount of content in the form of resource articles, eBooks, white papers, and blog posts on different aspects of the financial industry.